-SEASONAL CLOSURE TAKES EFFECT 1/15/13!!
-The golden eagle nesting season is underway and the closure begins tomorrow, 1/15/2013.
-Last year, climbers demonstrated a 100% compliance rate with the voluntary test closure, and we need to make sure to repeat that showing.
-Unlike last year, this is a mandatory, not voluntary closure for all users including climbers and hikers.
-This means the BLM will be monitoring the territory and has the power to issue tickets for entering the closure area, which includes all of the crags and the approach trails.
+SEASONAL RAPTOR CLOSURE TAKES EFFECT JAN 15 EACH YEAR.
+The golden eagle nesting season is underway and climbers continue to demonstrate 100% compliance rate with the closure, and we need to make sure to repeat that showing.
+This closure is mandatory for all users groups including climbers and hikers, and violators are subject to a ticket and fine.
+The BLM will be monitoring the territory, which includes all of the crags and the approach trails.
 The soonest the closure could be partially lifted is May 15th, depending on the nesting scenarios at that time.
-Please spread the word, climb elsewhere until further notice!
+Please spread the word and stay tuned for updates.

 NO TOP ACCESS - PRIVATE LAND